michaelkerr0576/rellygudfutos_v2/README.md

 ### Authentication

-We will not store JWT tokens in local storage or session storage.
+We will not store JWT tokens in local storage or a cookie.
 That's not secure!
-Not really necessary for this app to be that secure but why not.

-The user login will persist when the React app is refreshed, reloaded, or revisited unless the user logs out or the refresh token has expired.
+A hacker could retrieve an access token from there.
+It is recommended for frontend client applications to only store access tokens in memory, so they will be automatically lost when the app is closed.

+The API will issue refresh tokens as HttpOnly cookie, which is not accessible via JavaScript.
+The refresh token will have a expiration date and when expired the app will require the user to login again.

+The refresh token can be terminated if the user logs out.

 **Useful Links:**